Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 The following is a partial list of `collected preferences <https://searchfox.org/mozilla-central/search?q=const+DEFAULT_ENVIRONMENT_PREFS&path=>`_.

-- ``browser.fixup.alternate.enabled``: Whether the browser should try to modify unknown hosts by adding a prefix (e.g. www) and a suffix (.com).
-Defaults to false.

 - ``browser.migrate.interactions.bookmarks``: True if the user has imported bookmarks from another browser before.
 This preference gets transferred during profile resets.

 - ``browser.migrate.interactions.csvpasswords``: True if the user has imported passwords through the migration wizard from a CSV file.
 This preference gets transferred during profile resets.